Standard scientific equipment can measure the CO2 net-negativity of the products and we can determine the amount of CO2 captured and stored per tonne.

 Besides, all current production of products that are issued CORCs is in developed countries and carbon removal methods based on biomass are required to be certified by the Forest Stewardship Council to prevent environmental, economic and social negative consequences.

-The CORC issuing process eliminates the possibility of issuing more than one CORC for the same production output and limits vintage, as CORCs that have not been activated expire at 12 months from the issuing date.
+The CORC issuing process is based on CO2 removal actions that have already been completed prior to issuing the CORC.
+This eliminates the possibility of issuing more than one CORC for the same production output and limits vintage, as CORCs that have not been activated expire at 12 months from the issuing date.
 Each CO2 Removal Certificate (CORC) represents a volume of 1 (one) tonne of CO2 Removal and specifies the following attributes:

 CORCs can be a very cost efficient way to offset unavoidable emissions.
 With our methodologies we have resolved one important aspect of efficiency: CORCs are a lot lower in overhead costs per tonne removed than CDMs.